Maintain your chimney to keep it performing efficiently and preventing it from becoming a fire hazard.

 One source of attic-to-home air leaks is the space surrounding your chimney.
 Chimneys often extend into attics through framed bypasses, and, if these are not properly insulated and sealed, air will escape.

-Fill gaps in these areas using unfaced rockwool batts or a similar fireproof material.
+Fill gaps in these areas using unfaced rockwool insulation batts or a similar fireproof material.
 Seal up where the chimney and the framing meet with furnace cement or a caulk that can withstand high temperatures.

 NEXT SEE: Pellet Stove Repair